 Flexibility is another significant benefit of cloud computing.
-As a third-party organization handles IT infrastructure and data hosting, as a company, our business leaders can focus on providing good customer experience and achieving other goals.
+As a third-party organization that handles IT infrastructure and data hosting, as a company, our business leaders can focus on providing a good customer experience and achieving other goals.

-Other benefits to cloud tools include access to up-to-date software, enhanced security, data portability for users and cost-effectiveness.
+Other benefits to cloud tools include access to up-to-date software, enhanced security, data portability for users, and cost-effectiveness.